signify-nz/silverstripe-factory-elemental-tables/README.md

 **Border header**

 Toggle a class to allow for an alternate border theme for the table header.
-Uncheck and it will use the default element styles, check to apply the class styles.
+Uncheck and it will use the default element styles, check to apply the class styles (if any are implemented).

 **Header Vertical Alignment**